Why is this medication prescribed?

 Before taking metoprolol,

-- tell your doctor and pharmacist if you are allergic to metoprolol, acebutolol (Sectral), atenolol (Tenormin, in Tenoretic), betaxolol, bisoprolol (Zebeta, in Ziac), carvedilol (Coreg, Coreg CR), esmolol (Brevibloc), labetalol, nadolol (Corgard, in Corzide), pindolol, propranolol (Inderal, Inderal LA, Innopran XL, in Inderide), sotalol (Betapace, Betapace AF, Sorine), timolol, any other medications, or any of the ingredients in metoprolol tablets.
+- tell your doctor and pharmacist if you are allergic to metoprolol, acebutolol, atenolol (Tenormin, in Tenoretic), betaxolol, bisoprolol (in Ziac), carvedilol (Coreg, Coreg CR), esmolol (Brevibloc), labetalol (Trandate), nadolol (Corgard), pindolol, propranolol (Hemangeol, Inderal LA, Innopran XL), sotalol (Betapace, Betapace AF, Sorine, Sotylize), timolol, any other medications, or any of the ingredients in metoprolol tablets, extended-release tablets, or extended-release capsules.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have a slow heart rate, heart failure, problems with blood circulation, or pheochromocytoma (a tumor that develops on a gland near the kidneys and may cause high blood pressure and fast heartbeat).
+- tell your doctor if you have a slow or irregular heartbeat, heart failure, or problems with blood circulation.
 Your doctor may tell you not to take metoprolol.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking metoprolol, call your doctor.